 The Company currently deploys leverage using currency forwards.
 These are designed to partially protect the Company from unfavourable movements in foreign exchange rates by reducing exposure to foreign currencies.
-The Company may also, but does not currently, borrow to purchase investments; this could potentially magnify any gains or losses made by the Company.
+The Company may also, but does not currently, borrow to purchase investments.